mora9715/icecap-agent/README.md

-# icecap-agent
+# Icecap Agent

-Icecap Agent is a **32-bit injectable DLL** for World of Warcraft 3.3.5a that executes commands and publishes events as part of the Icecap ecosystem.
+Icecap Agent is a **production-grade 32-bit injectable DLL** for World of Warcraft 3.3.5a that executes commands and publishes events as part of the Icecap ecosystem.
 The agent runs inside the WoW client process and communicates over a lightweight TCP protocol using Protocol Buffers.

 **Compatible with WoW 3.3.5a build 12340 only.**